dobra-dobra/Circuitpython_VNH2SP30/README.md

 This shield is designed for 5V devices, but it was tested with Adafruit Grand Central and it does work well.
 Except...

 ## Warning
 Pins A2 and A3 are used for current sensing.
-Dependig on current drawn by motors this may go above 3.3 V and damage your board.
+Dependig on current drawn by motors this may go above 3.3 V and damage your board (it's about 0.13 V per 1 A).
 You may want to disable this feature by desoldering resistors R5 and R14 from the shield or by cutting header leads for pins A2 and A3.
+Pins A0 and A1 (enable and diagnostic) are pulled up to 5V by resistor R8 and R17.
+They do not need to be controlled in normal operation, so the best option is to cut these leads.
+You may also use voltage level converter and connect them do A4 and A5.

 Linkt to the shield: https://www.sparkfun.com/products/10182